-To address this issue, Roma Early Years Network (REYN) Initiative is launching the REYN Early Childhood Research Study, a study that sheds light on young Roma children and their parents throughout Europe.
+To address this issue, Romani Early Years Network (REYN) Initiative is launching the REYN Early Childhood Research, a study that sheds light on young Roma children and their parents throughout Europe.
 The study brings together unprecedented Roma-related early childhood data from 11 countries.
 It catalyzes solid evidence for urgent and effective policies and programs enabling each young Roma to reach their full potential – to grow and thrive!

-REYN Early Childhood Research Study showcases a unique way of conducting research on Roma-related topics.
+REYN Early Childhood Research showcases a unique way of conducting research on Roma-related topics.
 The study, led by Roma researchers, involved Roma and non-Roma country researchers and early childhood experts gathering data in the 11 countries where National REYNs operate.

-The lack of evidence on young Roma children in Europe picturing their status and needs makes the REYN Early Childhood Research Study a unique piece of evidence reinforcing the importance of early years as well as influencing the agenda of prioritization and investment in young Roma children.
+The lack of evidence on young Roma children in Europe picturing their status and needs makes the REYN Early Childhood Research a unique piece of evidence reinforcing the importance of early years as well as influencing the agenda of prioritization and investment in young Roma children.

 REYN Early Childhood Research, carried out with the support of the Open Society Foundations, was initiated in 2021 and has been done in partnership with the Roma Studies Groups (CEG) at CREA – University of Barcelona.

 Covering five key areas that impact a child’s development such as health, hygiene and nutrition, safety and security as well as early learning and living environment, the study analyzes structural and emerging issues that might have widened during the COVID-19 crisis, leading to an increase of inequality and social exclusion.